Permanent Indian Frontier

 Due to the cultural acclimation of the Cherokee and other Southern tribes, the government tried to provide them with land acceptable to them.
 One incentive given was that the Indian Territory would have representation in Congress, which never came about.

 Nonetheless, many of the Indian tribes resisted and tribes such as the Cherokee and the Seminole had to be removed by force.
 The Cherokee suffered a forced march-the “Trail of Tears”- from Georgia to the Indian Territory.
-Of the 15,000 who made that march, 4,000 died in route.
+U.S. army estimates place the number of Cherokee who died along the route at 1,000, but of the 15,000 involved in the entire removal process, 4,000 died in either the stockades awaiting removal, along the trail itself or during the resettlement process.
 The Seminole tribe only complied after the U.S. Army fought two costly wars to get them out of Florida.

 Protection of the Frontier